 Proving Fault and Liability After a Crash

-To prove the other driver’s careless or reckless actions caused your crash and injuries, you need to understand the four elements of negligence.
+To prove the other driver’s careless or reckless actions caused your crash and injuries, you must understand the four elements of negligence.
 You will need evidence to confirm each of these to hold the other driver legally responsible and recover compensation.
 The four elements are:

 - A survey of the crash scene